turingschool/gear-up/tragedy_of_the_commons.markdown

 * Contextualizing your position relative to others.

 ##Exploring (10 min)
 Read and interact with [Parable of the Polygons: A Playable Post on the Shape of Society](http://ncase.me/polygons/).
-Make sure you understand how the creators arrived at the dynamics they summarize at the end.
+Make sure you understand how the creators arrived at the conclusions summarized at the end.
 &nbsp;&nbsp;&nbsp;&nbsp;**1.**&nbsp;&nbsp;Small individual shortcomings lead to large collective failures.
 &nbsp;&nbsp;&nbsp;&nbsp;**2.**&nbsp;&nbsp;Systemic issues from the past are unlikely to be remedied by neutral responses in the present.
 &nbsp;&nbsp;&nbsp;&nbsp;**3.**&nbsp;&nbsp;Small individual "anti-biases" can address systemic biases.